Un, deux, trois, action! Countdown to Paris

 So the next choice was obvious — a 180-degree change of pace with From Paris with Love, a John Travolta/Jonathan Rhys Meyers action-thriller-spy flick, which an IMBD.com user succinctly summed up: “This movie is basically about two guys going around blowing stuff up in Paris.”
 An awful movie on the one hand, but on the other, it did open with an artsy, shaky montage of Meyers driving along The Seine with views of the Louvre, Eiffel Tower and Pont Alexandre III, not to mention the beautiful soundtrack opener of Madeleine Peyroux’ J’ai Deux Amours.

-The problem is my third choice was Two Days in Paris, a (anti)-romantic comedy written, directed and starring Julie Delpy.
+The problem is my third choice was dating brass CA, a (anti)-romantic comedy written, directed and starring Julie Delpy.
 The movie was funny and, of the three, really gives you the best sense of place.
 The problem is Delpy does too good of a job bringing the stereotypes of Parisians as rude, sex-crazed and intolerant and of Americans as clueless and self-absorbed to the screen.
 I could see myself in Jack’s (Adam Goldberg’s character) shoes, as the witless bystander who doesn’t understand a word that’s being said as Delpy converses with her family, ex-lovers and racist taxi drivers.
 As it is, Jack is probably better off not knowing.
 In one scene, as Delpy and Goldberg are kicked out of a cafe, Delpy turns and says that the cafe staff are giving Paris a bad name.
 Exactly.